-The model was set up for LONG W and LAT N coordinates as being positive.
-Hence one would start at Greenwich as 0 and go 360 degrees toward the West or go negative toward the east - either approach is OK.
+The model was set up for LONG W and LAT N coordinates being positive.
+Hence one would start at Greenwich as 0 and go 360 degrees toward the West, or go negative toward the east –either approach is OK.
 Remember that this specification of LONG and LAT only affects internal shortwave solar calculation and shading calculations.
-Hence, if one reads in short wave solar radiation and does not have dynamic shading calculations, LAT and LONG will not be used.
+Therefore, if one reads in short wave solar radiation and does not have dynamic shading calculations, LAT and LONG will not be used.

 JBDN specifies the downstream branch from which [EBOT] is referenced.
 In the case of a complicated grid, this is the starting elevation for tying the rest of the elevation of the grid together.
 EBOT is the elevation of the bottom of the bottommost active layer in the computational grid [KMX].
 Figure 3 and Figure 4 show [EBOT] for a sloping river and a reservoir, respectively.
 For a sloping river, [EBOT] would generally be located at the most downstream segment in the section.
 EBOT is defined as the elevation of KMX-1 of DS(JBDN).
 EBOT would be defined at the segment center for a sloping domain.